Configuring Artifacts Storage

 Built-in Artifacts Storage

 TeamCity stores artifacts produced by builds on the file system accessible by the TeamCity server.
-The default location is
+The default artifacts directory location is

-<TeamCity Data Directory>/system/artifacts but this location can be redefined.
+<TeamCity Data Directory>/system/artifacts but it can be redefined.

 External Artifacts Storage